georgeoshardo/SyMBac/README.md

 ## Prerequisites

-Please make sure you have an NVIDIA GPU and a working installation of `CUDA` and `cudNN`
+Please make sure you have an NVIDIA GPU and a working installation of `CUDA` and `cudNN`.
+If you don't have an NVIDIA GPU then the convolution will default to the CPU, and be **very** slow.

 SyMBac is meant to be run *interactively* (in a notebook + with a small Qt/GTK interface), so make sure that you are running this on a local machine (you should have access to the machine's display).